AFLplusplus/LibAFL/crates/shmem_providers/README.md

 <img align="right" src="https://raw.githubusercontent.com/AFLplusplus/Website/main/static/libafl_logo.svg" alt="LibAFL logo" width="250" heigh="250">

 `shmem_providers` is a crate that provides a unified, cross-platform API for creating and using shared memory.
-Shared memory is a key component for high-performance inter-process communication (IPC), which is essential for fuzzing with LibAFL.
+Shared memory is a key component for high-performance inter-process communication (IPC), which is essential for fuzzing with `LibAFL`.
 For example, it's used to share coverage maps, corpus inputs, or other data between the fuzzer process and the target application without expensive copies.

 This crate abstracts away the platform-specific details of shared memory implementation, allowing developers to write portable code that works across Windows, Linux, macOS, Android, and other Unix-like systems.